coffee-dori/Udacity-DeepRL-P2/README.md

 ### Getting Started

+0. Download the dependencies to set up the python environment. (https://github.com/udacity/deep-reinforcement-learning#dependencies)

 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system:

     - **_Version 1: One (1) Agent_**